Experts on all the line. For a world who wants to move forward.

 Julie-Anne Chayer, Eng.

-Julie-Anne Chayer holds a bachelor’s degree in chemical engineering from Polytechnique Montréal and is the director of business relations in the corporate responsibility services division at Groupe AGÉCO.
-She also actively contributes to mandates as a content expert and project manager.
-She joined Quantis Canada when it was founded in 2010 and remained with the company until it became part of AGÉCO in March 2015.
+She joined Quantis Canada when it was founded in 2010 and was with the company until it became part of AGÉCO in March 2015.
 At Quantis, she was a senior life cycle assessment (LCA) analyst and the director of business development.
-From 2002 to 2010, she was a member of the CIRAIG LCA research centre.
-During her studies, Julie-Anne carried out an international cooperation internship in El Salvador and an internship in environmental studies in Belgium before taking a position as an LCA intern at Polytechnique Montréal.
+From 2002 to 2010, she was a member of the CIRAIG (LCA research centre).
+During her studies, Julie-Anne carried out an international cooperation project in El Salvador.
+She gained her first experience in the environmental field working for Solvay in Belgium.

 Julie-Anne is often invited to speak on environmental LCA topics and is a leading figure in Québec’s sustainable building sector.
-In June 2016, she was appointed chair of the board of directors of the Canada Green Building Council (Québec section) and is often called upon to develop and provide training on related topics.
+She has been Chair of the Board of Directors of the Canada Green Building Council (Québec section) since June 2016 and is often called upon to develop and provide training in this sector.

 Business management specialist Renaud Dumouchel-Fournier holds a bachelor’s and master’s in management from HEC Montréal.
-He joined Groupe AGÉCO in 2017 as a senior advisor in the corporate responsibility (CR) services group.
+He joined Groupe AGÉCO in 2017 as a consultant in the corporate responsibility (CR) services group.

 Renaud began his career as a CR advisor in a strategy consulting firm.
 There, he led and coordinated a number of research projects and consultation mandates in the financial, telecommunications, energy and education sectors.
-An active member of the Ordre des administrateurs agréés du Québec, he had the opportunity to sit on the organization’s sustainable development committee and be a guest speaker.
+He had the opportunity to sit on the organization’s sustainable development committee and be a guest speaker.

 Known for his expertise in the development and implementation of CR strategies and project management, Renaud possesses unparalleled analytical and synthesis skills to support informed decision making.